ns-ctru/age-gap/README.md

 | 18 Months  | `~/PR_Age_Gap/General/Statistics/lib/vignettes/18months.Rmd` |
 | 24 Months  | `~/PR_Age_Gap/General/Statistics/lib/vignettes/24months.Rmd` |

-Each document listed above is a "master" file and includes a number of child documents from the associated directory of the same name.
+Each document listed above is a "master" file and includes a number of child documents from the associated directory of the same name, these take a common structure and so a scripted approach to automating the updating of these child documents has been taken and how to update them is described below.

 <!-- * [Baseline](https://github.com/ns-ctru/age-gap/tree/master/lib/inst/doc/baseline.html) -->
 <!-- * [6 Weeks](https://github.com/ns-ctru/age-gap/tree/master/lib/inst/doc/6weeks.html) -->